 Enter your name and email in the form below and download the free template now!

 What is Net Sales Revenue?

-Net Sales Revenue or sales revenue is the total amount of revenue, either in cash or credit that was produced by utilizing the resources of a company primarily from its core business activities.
-This is netted by sales returns, allowances, and discounts which are accommodated upon customer’s request or due to some unavoidable circumstances.
+Net Sales Revenue or sales revenue is the total amount of revenue, either in cash or credit, that was produced by utilizing the resources of a company primarily from its core business activities.
+This is netted by sales returns, allowances, and discounts that are accommodated upon a customer’s request or due to some unavoidable circumstances.